nbrosse/llm-slide-deck/README.md

 # llm-slide-deck

-Leveraging LLM to enhance the creation of slide decks

 This repository provides the source code featured in the blog post [LLM-Powered Slide Decks: A Comparison of Formats](https://nbrosse.github.io/posts/llm-slides/llm-slides.html), which explores how large language models can streamline and enhance the process of creating slide presentations in various formats.
+The companion website is available at [LLM Slide Decks](https://nbrosse.github.io/llm-slide-deck/).

+Starting from a real‑world presentation — [the EDF Producer Booklet (FET17CR)](livret_producteur_fet17cr_v1.1.pdf) — I asked Google Gemini 2.5 Pro to reproduce the first pages in several formats:

+- Google Slides (Google Slides API)
+- PowerPoint (python-pptx)
+- HTML/CSS
+- Quarto/Reveal.js

 ## Requirements